AL333Z/fp-lib-design/fp-lib-design.md

 ```

 - implementing _all possible concretions_
-- wrapping specific operations in order to catch side-effects ✅
+- wrapping specific operations in order to catch exceptions ✅

 ---